Table of Contents

 And after you go home ?

-Over the four months following the retreat, all my digestive issues disappeared.
+Over the weeks following the retreat, all my digestive issues disappeared.
 My stomach problems did come back for a few days, but I simply talked about what I was going through with my friends.
 I shared this very intimate side of my life that I used to find shameful with my friends; I used to think they’d make fun of me or look down on me for it.
 It’s really incredible because, since the retreat, apart from that one time, I’ve never had any more digestive issues.

 Do you think you would take psilocybin again?